jamitzky/pupyMPI/documentation/mpirun.rst

 Accepted arguments
 -----------------------------
-The ``mpirun`` script accepts a lot of argument of different importance.
+The ``mpirun`` script accepts a lot of arguments of different importance.
 A call to the script with the ``-h`` flag will show all the available options::

     > bin/mpirun.py -h